-Figure 7.
-Excerpt from narrative of a first-generation ABSL signer.
+Fig. 9.
+Excerpt from narrative of a younger second-generation ABSL signer.

-Most constituents, which for the purposes of this discussion we conceive of as thought units, consist of a single word only, with either a nominal or a verbal meaning.
-Those with two have the structure Object Verb (KAFFIYEH TWIRL) or Subject Object, consonant with our findings for the somewhat more elaborated utterances of the second generation (Sandler et al., 2005).
+Most constituents, which correspond intuitively to propositions, consist of a single word only, with either a nominal or a verbal meaning.
+Those with two have the structure Object Verb (KAFFIYEH TWIRL) or Subject Verb, consonant with our findings for the somewhat more elaborated utterances of the second generation (Sandler et al., 2005).
 There is no linguistic facial expression and very little affective facial expression in this segment.
-There is prosody, in the most basic sense that each constituent is clearly delineated by pauses, with no other observable signals.
+There is prosody, in the most basic sense that each constituent is clearly delineated by rather long pauses, with no other observable signals.
 None of the constituents here are connected.
-Without the pauses between thought units, the narrative would be completely unintelligible.
-Even with the pause prosody, the narrative is only intelligible to someone who knows the story, as we can see by the crucial information provided in the son's translation, enclosed in parentheses above.
+Without the pauses between these one-word propositions, the narrative would be completely unintelligible.
+Even with the pause prosody, the narrative is only intelligible to someone who knows the story, as we can see by the crucial information provided in the son's translation, enclosed in parentheses in the figure.

-A segment of the scorpion story from $O_S$ , an older second generation signer, is shown in Figure 8, slightly expanded from the segment coded in Figure 3.
-The narrative is about a folk immunization treatment against scorpion bites that was once administered to babies.
-IPs in this figure are separated by double space.
+A segment of the scorpion story from O_S, an older second generation signer, is shown in Fig. 8, slightly expanded from the segment coded in Fig. 3.
+The narrative is about a folk immunization treatment against scorpion bites that was once administered to babies.13 IPs in this figure are separated by double space.